SteeltoeOSS/steeltoe-site/source/docs/steeltoe-circuitbreaker.html.markdown

 In most cases, you will be able to take the defaults and not have to configure these settings.

-Just like for Hystrix command settings, there are four types of settings and levels of precedence that are followed and applied by the framework:
+Just like for Hystrix command settings, there are four levels of precedence that are followed and applied by the framework:

 1. `Fixed global pool settings` - these are defaults for all Hystrix pools.
 These settings will be used if nothing else is specified.
 1. `Configured global pool settings` - these are defaults specified in configuration files that override the fixed values above and apply to all Hystrix pools.